danmontesi/tud18-ds4se/README.md

 This corresponds to release version 1.14.0 and all the changes in the year before leading up to it.
 We did not analyze submodules that were included in main project.

-Mentioned period was considered in calculations of minor, major, total and ownership parameters (as described in "Don't Touch My Code"), as well as the control variables: churn and size.
+Mentioned period was considered in calculations of minor, major, total and ownership parameters (as described in "Don't Touch My Code"), as well as the control variables: churn size (churn) and Lines of Code (LoC).
 Churn is the sum of added and deleted lines in a file during the whole considered period.
-Size of a file is number of lines in a file at the moment of version 1.14.0 release.
+LoC are measured at the moment of version 1.14.0 release.

 To obtain the number of post-release bugs, we considered all commits starting from the release 1.14.0 until release `766bd11c8a3c019ca53febdcd77b2215379dd67d`(01/04/18).
 To get an estimate of the number of bugs, we looked for commit messages containing words related to bug fixing, such as fix, bug, correction, etc. Then we used blame function to find out when the changes were introduced.
 If they were introduced in the time period between release and 06/22/2017 (6 months after) we considered them to be post-release bugs.
 In blame function we skipped lines considered as comments, e.g. starting with '/' or '\*'.